 Frequently Asked Questions about Bike Saviours:

 We don’t sell used bikes that are ready to roll.
-The reason we sell bikes at $25-50 is that bikes come donated to us in various states of disrepair.
+The reason we sell build-a-bikes at $80+ is that bikes come donated to us in various states of disrepair.
 Depending on what bike you pick, what condition it’s in and how many times you come in per week, the time it takes to build a bike varies.
 You will be building the bike and learning the repairs of it on your own, with the assistance of our volunteer mechanics.
 It usually takes a week or two at the very least.

 Yes, and please do!
 We would not exist without volunteers, and we are always excited about new people.
 While we’re open, we always teach people to fix their bikes and we can teach you the art of teaching bicycle repair– or we could use you behind the greeter desk too.